 1864: Lumpkin County, GA.
 Militia Census – John Turner

 County of Lumpkin, District 935: Age 42 years, 11 months (abt.
 1821).
-First place I found an occupation other than a regular census, which always listed him as farmer, but here he is listed as a “hatter.”
+I found different occupations, other than regular census, which had always listed him as a farmer, but here he is listed as a “hatter.”
 Also listed as born in South Carolina.
 Under “gun” column he lists that he owns a rifle, and in good condition.
 Under “cavalry” he lists nothing, so I’m assuming no horse owned.

 1870: John & Hannah Turner – Dahlonega, Lumpkin Co., Georgia.